 Misty begins with Arinze Kene launching into a story about a fight on a night bus.
 His performance is physically and vocally rich, words rattling from him, as musicians Shiloh Coke and Adrian McLeod, on either side of the stage, provide back up.

 Kene’s friends – played by Coke and McLeod – chastise him for pandering to an audience “that doesn’t look like us.”
 They think he’s written yet another ‘urban play’ with black trauma at its heart.
 Producers and agents wade into the debate.
 Everyone has an opinion.
 Kene ends up tugged in several different directions.

-On the one hand, Misty is a piece of theatre about making a piece of theatre, but it has many other layers Russian dolled within this there’s a lot goin on here.
+Misty is, on one level, a piece of theatre about making a piece of theatre, but it has many other layers Russian dolled within this there’s a lot goin on here.
 It’s a reflection on the kind of stories that get told on our stages, who gets to tell them, why, and for whom, all filtered through the lens of a black male writer and performer.
 Questions nest within questions.
 Performative layers fall away as Kene bends the production back on itself, arguing the worth and value of seeing your lived experience up on stage.

 Omar Elerian’s rigorous, intelligent production uses a series of orange balloons to embody this complexity.
 Balloons keep popping up.
 They engulf Kene – in one scene he’s all but swallowed by one.
 In another stunning moment they colonise Rajha Shakiry’s set.

 He covers a lot of ground, probably too much for one piece – representation, gentrification, the messy intersection of the two, police brutality, Black Lives Matter.

 In its best moments Misty is at once a polemic, an essay and a poem, and as he proved in One Night in Miami and Girl from the North Country, Kene is a captivating performer – spectacularly charismatic even when all but obscured by orange latex.